Lance Heard

-Zalance "Lance" Heard (born October 13, 2004) is an American college football offensive tackle for the Tennessee Volunteers.
-He previously played for the LSU Tigers.
+Zalance "Lance" Heard (born October 13, 2004) is an American college football offensive tackle for the Kentucky Wildcats.
+He previously played for the LSU Tigers and the Tennessee Volunteers.

 Early life

 Heard attended Bastrop High School for two years before transferring to Neville High School.
 As a junior, he switched to the offensive side of the ball to play right tackle and earned all-district and all-state honors.
 After his senior season, Heard was invited to play in the U.S. Army Bowl where he caught a touchdown.

 Recruiting

 Coming out of high school, Heard was rated as a five-star recruit by On3.com and a four-star recruit by 247Sports and Rivals.com.
 He committed to play college football for the LSU Tigers over offers from schools such as Nebraska, Florida, Florida State, and Houston.

 College career

 LSU

 As a freshman in 2023, Heard played all 12 games, making one start for the Tigers and earning SEC all-freshman honors.
 After the season, he entered his name into the NCAA transfer portal.